depsysinc/dsados/README.md

 * Go to Docker Desktop, find the newly active container, and open the [localhost](https://en.wikipedia.org/wiki/Localhost) link to view the page
 * Notes:
   * The website will reload and update automatically when you make changes to source files
+  * Changes will not be reflected on the official [depsys.io](https://depsys.io) until the website is deployed to AWS
+  * Ctrl-C in the terminal will kill the site
+* To run tests, run `yarn test` in the terminal (recommended before pushing)
   * Changes will not be reflected on the official [depsys.io](https://depsys.io) until you pull to the main repository
   * Ctrl-C in the terminal will kill the site